AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 >[!NOTE]
 >
->You should place your own patches in this directory together with patches you receive directly from Adobe Commerce Support.å
+>You should place your own patches in this directory together with patches you receive directly from Adobe Commerce Support.

 ```diff
 diff --git a/vendor/magento/framework/Mview/View/Subscription.php b/vendor/magento/framework/Mview/View/Subscription.php